Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

 And Jesse Chinnock's mother Patty and his uncle Steve both lost their homes in the blaze.

-"The saddest thing for us is we lost my father eleven years ago and it sort of like we have lost him again," Chinnock said fighting back tears.
+"The saddest thing for us is we lost my father 11 years ago and it sort of like we have lost him again," Chinnock said fighting back tears.

 "All those memories in that house, everything we brought over from New Zealand.